DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Editing/description.md

 * [onAppointmentUpdating](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#onAppointmentUpdating) / [onAppointmentUpdated](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#onAppointmentUpdated)

-In this demo, we have configured these handlers to display a toast message after a user performes an edit operation.
+In this demo, we have configured the handlers to display a toast message after a user performs an edit operation.

 For details on the **allowTimeZoneEditing** property, see the [Time Zone Support](/Demos/WidgetsGallery/Demo/Scheduler/TimeZonesSupport/) demo.